Arthur Drewry

 Arthur Drewry CBE (3 March 1891 – 25 March 1961) was an English football administrator who served as the fifth president of FIFA, the world governing body of association football, from 1955 to 1961.
-Drewry had held several football administration posts in his native England, serving as chairman of The Football Association and president of The Football League.
+Drewry held several football administration posts in his native England, serving as chairman of The Football Association and president of The Football League.

 Biography

 Drewry was born in Grimsby, Lincolnshire, and educated at the Grimsby Collegiate School.

 In 1911 Drewry joined the Lincolnshire Yeomanry and served in the First World War with the 1/1st Lincolnshire Yeomanry in Palestine.
 Drewry reached the rank of quartermaster sergeant with his squadron in the Yeomanry.
 After the war, in 1919, Drewry married the daughter of a Grimsby fish merchant, and Drewry would run his father-in-law's business until his retirement in 1953.
 In the Second World War Drewry served as North Lincolnshire's head warden and chief fire guard.
 Drewry held several civic roles in his native Grimsby, serving both as a borough councillor and a Justice of the Peace.